Lande21/RolandeU.github.io/README.md

 Urakunzwe cyane, IMANA ikurinde Cyanee!
-Waiting for this stuff, m discs are on trial w N A C, I d f b f p
+Waiting for this stuff, m discs are on trial w N A C, I d f b f